Geography of Burundi: Terrain

 The terrain of Burundi is hilly and mountainous, dropping to a plateau in the east.
 The southern and eastern plains have been categorised by the World Wide Fund for Nature as part of the Central Zambezian miombo woodlands ecoregion.

 The lowest point in the country is at Lake Tanganyika, at 772 m, with the highest point being on Mount Heha, at 2684 m.
-Natural hazards are posed in Burundi by flooding and lands.
+Natural hazards are posed in Burundi by flooding and landslides.

 Forests

-In Burundi forest cover is around 11% of the total land area, equivalent to 279,640 hectares (ha) of forest in 2020, up from 276,480 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 166,670 hectares (ha) and planted forest covered 112,970 hectares (ha).
+In Burundi forest cover is around 11% of the total land area, equivalent to 279,640 ha of forest in 2020, up from 276,480 ha in 1990.
+In 2020, naturally regenerating forest covered 166,670 ha and planted forest covered 112,970 ha.
 Of the naturally regenerating forest 23% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 41% of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.